d-exclaimation/spotlight/README.md

 ## Status

 - [x] Alpha: We are testing Spotlight with a closed set of customers
-- [x] Early access: Anyone can sign up to a waitlist over at spotlight.d-exclaimatin.me.
-But most features are currently being built
+- [x] Early access: Anyone can sign up to a waitlist and get early access, but most features are still being built
 - [x] Public Beta: Available for everyone with stable feature set, but we are still working out kinks
 - [ ] Public: General Availability